Quartz/quackbot/readme.md

 All communications in transit are protected via [SSL](https://en.wikipedia.org/wiki/Transport_Layer_Security) using `https` calls.

-For transparency, all the code for all of Quackbot's functions is kept in public, in this repository.
+For transparency, all the code for all of Quackbot's functions are kept in public, in this repository.